Meet the Parents

 "Will you get anywhere, appealing to him in your mother's name?"
 I ask.

 Griselda makes a noise of disgust.
 "It is that which is behind it all, I will wager," she says.
-"I guess it will only make him more determined to keep my father in jug."
+"I guess it will only make him more determined to keep my father in the jug."

 So we sit and think a bit more, but no one can come up with anything, and Griselda's face gets longer and longer.
 Then suddenly we are hearing some commotion at the front door, and Jareen goes to investigate.
 We hear her cry out in surprise, and then she hurries back in.

 "Griselda, prepare yourself for a shock," she says, and hard on her heels come some other people, and the one in the lead really makes me blink.
-For it is clear at once that this must be Griselda's mother Regina, for I never see anyone who looks more like Griselda herself, although of course she is older, and her face, which has lines, especially in the forehead as if she frowns a lot, says to one and all that here is a doll who is used to having everything around her exactly the way she wants it, or she will be asking a lot of people why.
+For it is clear at once that this must be Griselda's mother Regina, for I never see anyone who looks more like Griselda herself, although of course she is older, and her face, which has lines, especially in the forehead like she is frowning a lot, says to one and all that here is a doll who is used to having everything around her exactly the way she wants it, or she will be asking a lot of people why.

 "Mother!" cries Griselda, going perfectly white.
 "How in the name of Orlanth and Ernalda do you get here so fast?"